MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 private void fbOnHideUnity(bool isShow)
 {
-    // handler for UNity to deal with FB web browser visibility changes }
+    // handler for UNity to deal with FB web browser visibility changes (only applies to Win 8.1) }

 ```

 Note: a redirect url may need to be explicitly passed in if the default FB.Init call does not work and you get "Given URL is not allowed by the Application configuration".
-In this case, the client will need to provide a value redirectUrl via their facebook app page.
-This is at > settings > advanced > Valid OAuth redirect URIs.
-Client should provide  a value from their we can use, and it should NOT be a local address (e.g .http://localhost...) as that causes problems on Windows Store.
+In this case, the you will need to provide a valid redirectUrl via their facebook app page.
+This is at > Settings > Advanced > Valid OAuth redirect URIs within Facebook App.
+This value should NOT be a local address (e.g .http://localhost...) as that causes problems on Windows 8.1.
 It doesn't really matter what it is, just that it's a valid url.

 A callback approach is used for login: